exchai93-zz/C.V./README.md

 **[SoftChow London](http://www.softchow.com/)** (Present)
 *Web Developer Intern*
+With the upcoming launch of two highly anticipated food tech brands, I have been involved in the design implementation of web apps; assisting with both the design aesthetics as well as functionality.
+I have used new programs such as Flinto, Sketch, InVision.
+Seeing the development of agile processes in a live project has been extremely exciting.

 **[Chi London](http://www.chilondon.com/)** (August - December 2016)
 *Marketing and Advertising Assistant Intern*
-- Oversaw all aspects of marketing and advertising for Chi, a well established, premium drinks company.
-- Managed social media coverage for all of Chi's brands: Chi Coconut Water, Chi White and Giving Tree Snacks, with the aim to increase online presence.
-- Engaged directly with traders and consumers at annual food and drink exhibitor events such as Lunch!
-And the Yoga OM Show.
+Oversaw all aspects of marketing and advertising for Chi, an established premium drinks company.
+Managed social media platforms for all of Chi’s brands with the aim to increase online presence.
+Engaged directly with traders and consumers at food and drink exhibitor events in London.

+**[Randle Siddeley Landscaping]**
+(August-September 2015)
+Worked closely with the outdoor maintenance team, increasing my botanical knowledge.
+In the office, I used programs such as InDesign, Photoshop and CADCAM to edit project plans.

 **[Envido Ltd](https://www.edie.net/51956/d/Envido-Ltd)** (September - December 2012)
 *Research analyst intern*
-- Efficiently learnt how to use Envido's own software, Ensmart, to upload, analyse and manipulate energy data for several clients projects.
+As my first extensive experience working in an office environment, I developed as a professional individual with team skills and an eye for detail.
+I efficiently learnt how to use Envido’s own software, Ensmart, to upload, analyse and manipulate energy data for several client projects.
-- As my first extensive experience in a working office environment, I developed an eye for detail, team skills and time management.

 ## Education